2012 Audi A5

-The Audi A5 and S5 are arguably among the best looking cars on the road, appearing at once formal and sporting.
+The Audi A5 and S5 look great, appearing at once formal and sporting.
 On each side a strong character line arches over the front wheel and carries all the way to the tail, but apart from the bottom of the door and sides of the panoramic glass roof there's hardly a straight line to be found.

 Proportions are classic coupe with minimal bodywork ahead of the front wheels, a substantial rear roof pillar, moderate trunk lid and a longer tail than snout.
 The door windows are frameless and visual strength is added by a central pillar that hides as a dark panel behind the rear side glass.

-Cabriolets keep much the same proportions with their folding soft-top (which folds in 15 seconds, among the fastest in class) and really look good with the top down.
+Cabriolets keep much the same proportions with their folding soft-top (which folds in 15 seconds, among the fastest in class, at speeds to 30 mph) and really look good with the top down.

 In terms of styling, the A5 is the cleanest, the S5 the most aggressive, and the A5 with S line package splits the difference.
 The leading edges of the car are the inner points of the lower grilles that separate the central grille section from the lights and side grilles, much like the leading points of a manta ray.
 On the S5 aluminum-look trim is used at the lower edge of the grille, on the outside mirrors, and at the bottom of the rear bumper between the four exhaust outlets.

 Bi-xenon headlamps give these cars that wild-animal-stalking-prey look.
 Crisp, white LED daytime running lamps run along the bottoms and outer edges of these headlamps, originators of a higher standard for appearance and function; they can be turned off if you wish, automatically dim for use as parking lights, and are off on whichever side the turn signal is blinking for better vision of said signal.
 Some car companies could learn something from this design.